 She grew up in Kenya under colonial rule, when women didn’t get an education.
-Now in her 90s, Priscilla Sitienei is changing that by attending elementary school and inspiring a generation, CNN reports.
+In her 90s, CNN reports that Priscilla Sitienei is changing that by attending elementary school and inspiring a generation.

 “I had grandchildren and great-grandchildren who shunned school,” she says by phone from Ndalat.